spryker/spryker-docs/docs/scos/user/features/202108.0/wishlist-feature-overview.md

 ## Converting a wishlist to cart

-The direct-to-cart function enables your customers to simply add items from their wishlist to a shopping cart with a single click.
+The direct-to-cart function lets your customers simply add items from their wishlist to a shopping cart with a single click.

 Specifically, the customer can: